OWASP/www-committee-chapter/index.md

 **Purpose**:

  As one of the three legs that support OWASP (Foundation, Chapters, and Projects), Chapters are a critical part of moving the OWASP mission forward.
-The Chapter Committee's purpose is to help ensure that all OWASP Chapters are supported, per the Chapter Committee Scope.
-This includes Student Chapters and Regional Chapters
+The Chapter Committee's purpose is to help ensure that all OWASP Chapters are supported, as per the Chapter Committee Scope.
+This includes Student Chapters and Regional Chapters.
 Our target audience is OWASP Chapter Leaders and volunteers.

 **Scope**:
 - Promote Chapter activity, and provide mentorship and guidance to Chapter Leaders and other Chapter volunteers
 - Ensure as many Chapters as possible are healthy and active
-- Maintain the Chapter lifecycle within OWSP, including working with OWASP staff to improve procedures, and documenting guidelines
+- Maintain the Chapter lifecycle within OWASP, including working with OWASP staff to improve procedures, and documenting guidelines
 - Update and maintain the Chapter Handbook.
 - Provide all Chapters with a repository of useful Resources to help them succeed
 - Help individuals and the community in getting more from their local OWASP Chapters